 In Westby, you can find Norwegian gifts and crafts, antiques and candy store.
 And a great cheese store and creamery.

 In Gays Mills, there’s a great flower shop and an award-winning locker.

 Prairie du Chien has a fresh new face due to a recent Main Street revitalization.
 You’ll enjoy shops and eateries with beautifully restored facades.
 There’s plenty of antique and gift shops, unique clothing stores, and just about everything else you might want or require.
 Prairie du Chien is also home to a large hunting/camping/fishing outfitter, a must-stop for those who love the outdoors.

 And let’s not forget shopping for food and wine.
-Orchards in Gays Mills, a vineyard in Viroqua, an organic food outlet in La Farge, food cooperatives in Gays Mills and Viroqua, purveyors of maple syrup, local honey, and home-canned jellies, jams, chutneys, salsas, and sauces.
+Orchards in Gays Mills, vineyards in Viroqua and Westby, an organic food outlet in La Farge, food cooperatives in Gays Mills and Viroqua, purveyors of maple syrup, local honey, and home-canned jellies, jams, chutneys, salsas, and sauces.